Safeguarding in faith-based organisations during the COVID-19 crisis

-- Make victims aware that any order to stay at home does not apply to those escaping danger or harm, and this includes domestic abuse and violence.
+- Make victims aware that any requirement to stay at home (including self-isolation) does not apply to those escaping danger or harm, and this includes domestic abuse and violence.

 For further information on this topic, see SCIE’s COVID-19 domestic violence and abuse quick guide.

 Safe online activities

-Faith-based organisations face restrictions in running face-to-face services (except for private worship), and need to engage with their communities in virtual and socially-distanced ways, as well as face-to-face.
-It is important to remain aware of the challenges of doing so in a safe way are significant and often a new challenge for people.
-However, protections should be put in place that continue to safeguard people from the risk of abuse and grooming.
+Most restrictions faith-based organisations faced have now been lifted but many will continue to choose to engage with their communities in virtual and socially-distanced ways, as well as face-to-face.
+It is important to remain aware of the challenges of doing so in a safe way and protections to safeguard people from the risk of abuse and grooming should be maintained.
 This includes considering the protection of data and sharing personal information.